Glycemic Index of Butter cookies - Flour, Butter, Sugar

 What is the glycemic index of Butter cookies - Flour, Butter, Sugar?

-Butter cookies - Flour, Butter, Sugar has a glycemic index (GI) of 55, which is classified as low GI.
-As a low GI food, Butter cookies - Flour, Butter, Sugar provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Butter cookies - Flour, Butter, Sugar has a glycemic index of 55, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Butter cookies - Flour, Butter, Sugar?